 If you’re 18 and in need of a car to get to school and work, getting an auto loan may be your best bet.
-If you have never applied for a line of credit before, getting approved can be difficult.
-However, we’ve compiled some methods to help you get an auto loan with minimum credit history.
+If you have never applied for a line of credit before, getting approved can be difficult, but definitely not impossible.

-Getting a Car Loan at 18
+Auto Loan at 18

 Your credit score will affect almost every financial decision you make in your life.
 Even if you haven’t had a credit card or other line of credit before, go online and check.

 If you have been listed as an authorized user on your parent’s credit cards, you may have some credit history which will help increase your credit score and the likelihood of getting approved for an auto loan.

 If you don’t know where to find your score, you are entitled to a free copy of all 3 of your credit scores and reports once per year from the government mandated website www.annualcreditreport.com.

 Save for a down payment

 A down payment is money that you provide upfront before you take possession of the car.
 Giving a dealer a downpayment is a great way to increase your odds of getting approved, as you will pose a smaller risk to the lender.